fj317/PumpBot/README.md

 # PumpBot
  A bot to use in a pump & dump event on Binance.com.

- To run the bot:
+### Quick Setup
+ 1. Ensure you have the most recent of [Python](https://www.python.org/downloads/) installed
- 1. Enter customisable data in config.json (see below for further details)
+ 2. Enter customisable data in config.json (see below for further details)
- 2. Run python file *pumpbot.py* prior to event
+ 3. Run python file *pumpbot.py* prior to event
- 3. Enter coin into the bot once it has been given
+ 4. Enter coin into the bot once it has been given
- 4. Let bot setup buy order and sell order
+ 5. Let bot setup buy order and sell order
- 5. Profit?
+ 6. Profit?

  ### Config.JSON